Giaxasidis/fivem-steam-authenticator/README.md

 ```

 > \[!TIP]
 > Ensure the Steam is running before starting FiveM.
-Players attempting to connect without Steam open will be rejected.
+Players attempting connect without Steam open will be rejected.

 ## Installation
 1. Download or copy the `steamCheck.lua` file.